 Turn out from Strachan Lane.
 Head down Collins Street, up Swanston Street and then left down Little Collins Street.
 Once there look out for Howey Place.
 Turn down and hidden away in a little turning off it, in a shopping arcade, is Presgrave Place.
 It’s an unusual little alley.
 Filled with street art this is a graffiti laneway with a difference.
 The majority of art on these walls are in frames and hanging on the walls like some old school ‘expo de rue’.
 A street gallery in quite the literal sense.

-Back to Little Collins Street and pretty much opposite Howey Place is the thin, long laneway of Union Lane.
+Back to Little Collins Street and pretty much opposite Howey Place is the thin, long graffiti laneway of Union Lane in the heart of Melbourne.
 Hidden in the centre of the CBD, it serves as a handy cut through from the south of the city along the side of the popular David Jones department store.
 It is of course also absolutely full of graffiti.
 Walking straight up will take you to Bourke Street one of the busiest shopping streets in Melbourne.

 At the top of Union Lane turn right at Bourke Street.
 Then left along Swanston Street and right on Little Bourke Street.
 Tattershall Lane will soon be on the left and it’s such a fun spot to stumble upon.
 At day a convenient cut through but at night a vibrant space playing host to the Section 8 bar.
 There are a few murals of note here too.
 A mural from Adnate is unsuprisingly one of the main draws.
 This though had recently been joined by a recent piece from the UK’s Fanakapan who has been in the city for his first Australian solo exhibition at the VS Gallery.
 Keep walking up Tattershall Lane to arrive at the busy Lonsdale Street.